 South America fits the bill for many expats when it comes to looking for the perfect retirement haven.
 In many countries in the region, you’ll enjoy a relaxed lifestyle, established expat communities, friendly, welcoming natives, good healthcare, and an ideal climate.

 But one of the main concerns of expats is what it will cost them to live overseas.
 This is where South America comes out on top.
-In the towns and cities featured below, you to live out your dream retirement, and only rely on your Social Security to fund it.
+In many of the towns and cities featured below, you to live out your dream retirement, and only rely on your Social Security to fund it.

 Located at the tip of South America, Colombia is where the Pacific and the Caribbean collide with the Andes and the Amazon.
 It’s a country that is more beautiful, dramatic, and diverse than nearly any other.
 It offers sparkling colonial cities in the highlands and world-famous resorts along the Caribbean.